 Based at the entrance to the beautiful Tamar Valley in northern Tasmania, The 0.9ha of cabernet sauvignon and 0.5ha of pinot noir of the Legana Vineyard were planted in 1966 by Graham Wiltshire, legitimately described as one of the three great pioneers of the Tasmanian wine industry.
 Originally named Chateau Legana, Velo is home to Tasmania’s oldest cabernet sauvignon wines.
-Varietals grown onsite, are pinot noir, cabernet sauvignon, shiraz, sauvignon blanc, riesling and pinot gris.
+Varietals grown onsite, are pinot noir, cabernet sauvignon, shiraz, sauvignon blanc, riesling, pinot gris and chardonnay.
 We know you will enjoy sampling our impressive range of award winning wines along with our friendly service. - James Halliday

 Wines have won numerous awards and accolades across their range.
 The vineyard yields approximately 15 tonnes per year allowing for seasonal variations.
-Red wines are made on site, White wines are made by Winemaking Tasmania.
+All wines are made by Winemaking Tasmania.